Salih bin Abdullah al-Humaid

+He previously served briefly as the President of Religious Affairs of The Two Holy Mosques from 2001 to 2002.

 Biography

 Salih Humaid is member of Saudi Majlis al Shura (Consultative Assembly of Saudi Arabia) since 1993 and the Speaker of Majlis al Shura from February 2002 to February 2009.
 He is currently imam of Masjid al-Haram (Grand Mosque of Mecca).
 He is also a member of the Arabic Language Academy in Mecca, and the President of the International Islamic Fiqh Academy in Jeddah.

 He won the 2016 Service to Islam award from the King Faisal International Prize.
-Among many other distinguish awards.

-He is the son of Abdullah bin Humaid.
+He is the son of Abd Allah Ibn Humayd.